Codecademy/docs/content/javascript/concepts/data-types/data-types.md

 ---
-Title: 'Data Types'
+Title: "Data Types"
-Description: 'Data types are used to classify eight fundamental values used for programming in JavaScript, including primitive and object types.'
+Description: "Data types are used to classify eight fundamental values used for programming in JavaScript, including primitive and object types."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Arrays'
+  - "Arrays"
-  - 'Integers'
+  - "Integers"
-  - 'Booleans'
+  - "Booleans"
-  - 'Strings'
+  - "Strings"
 CatalogContent:
-  - 'introduction-to-javascript'
+  - "introduction-to-javascript"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 **Data types** are used to classify eight fundamental values used for programming in JavaScript, including primitive and object types.